xthuan/xthuan.github.io/_pages/about.md

 His major reserach work centers around time synchronization & network security of Wireless Sensor Network (WSN) and Internet of Things (IoT); he investigates as well link quality maintenance in WSN and neural network assisted indoor localization.

+He serves as a TPC member for decent conferences including ICC'23 and VTC'22.

 He serves as a reviewer for journals including
 * IEEE Transactions on Communications
 * IEEE Transactions on Vehicular Technology